Olive-sided flycatcher: Distribution and habitat

 The olive-sided flycatcher is distributed throughout North and South America.
-Its breeding habitat ranges from California to New Mexico, all the way up to central Alaska, then across Canada (except for most of the Northwest Territories and Nunavut) and through a portion of northeastern US.
+Its breeding habitat ranges from California and New Mexico all the way up to central Alaska, then across Canada (except for most of the Northwest Territories and Nunavut) and through a portion of northeastern US.
 Its non-breeding habitat is mainly in the northern part of South America and a small area in Central America.

 Their breeding habitat is mainly in open areas or edges of boreal, coniferous forests or temperate western forests, in areas up to 10,000 feet in elevation (e.g., in the Rockies), and always near water.
 They can also nest in cities or on farms.
-In their non-breeding habitat, olive-sided flycatchers use similar habitats as their breeding habitats such as open areas and forest edges, but do not need water proximity as much as in their breeding habitat.
-They are also associated to habitats with very tall trees.
+In their non-breeding habitat, olive-sided flycatchers use similar habitats as their breeding habitats, such as open areas and forest edges, but do not need water proximity as much as in their breeding habitat.
+They are also associated with habitats with very tall trees.
 Two forest habitats used by olive-sided flycatchers in the winter are tropical montane and tropical lowland evergreen forests.

 Behaviour

-A study made in the Northwest Territories determined flight behaviours of olive-sided flycatchers near their nests.
-Results show that four out of eight males would fly from 0 m to 49 m away from their nest and would sing only when at a distance of more than 100 m.
-It was also found that pairs whose nests were in more open areas did not travel as far than when nests were deeper in the forest.

 Vocalizations

-Vocalizations are made by songbirds through songs which are for breeding purposes or through calls to communicate with other individuals of its species.
 During the breeding, olive-sided flycatcher males sing a song to attract a mate.
-Its song sounds like it is saying “Quick, three beers!” with three successive high-pitched sounds.
+The mnemonic for its song is "Quick, three beers!" with three successive higher-pitched sounds.
 The first sound is shorter and not as high-pitched and loud as the two others.
-Sometimes, during mating season, males can produce growling sounds or even squeaks when in conflict with other males.
-Calls are produced by birds to communicate with one another.
-This species' most frequent call is 3 quick successive pip sounds.
+Sometimes, during mating season, males can produce growling sounds or squeaks when in conflict with other males.
+This species' most frequent call is three quick successive pip sounds.

 The rate at which males sing varies throughout the breeding season.
 This variation appears to be correlated indirectly with the breeding status (single, paired, or feeding young) of the individuals.